jasonhand/snackablecloud/content/post/4b-describe-public-cloud.md

 +++
 author = "Actors"
-title = "Describe Public Cloud" date = "2020-05-04"
-description = "Describe Public Cloud" tags = [
+title = "What is the 'Public' Cloud" date = "2020-05-04" description = "Describe Public Cloud" tags = [